On Model Identification and Out-of-Sample Prediction of Principal Component Regression: Applications to Synthetic Controls: Synthetic Controls

-where $\bu_t, \bv_i \in \Rb^r$ represent latent time and unit features with $r$ much smaller than $(n, m, p)$, and $\varepsilon_{t0} \in \Rb$ models the stochasticity.
+As is typical in panel studies, potential outcomes are modeled as the addition of a latent factor model and a random variable in order to model measurement error and/or misspecification \citep{abadie_survey}.
+That is, $Y_{t0}(0) = \langle \bu_t, \bv_i \rangle + \varepsilon_{t0}$, where $\bu_t, \bv_i \in \Rb^r$ represent latent time and unit features with $r$ much smaller than $(n, m, p)$, and $\varepsilon_{t0} \in \Rb$ models the stochasticity.
 This is also known as an interactive fixed effects model \citep{bai_interactive_fixed_effects}.
-Put differently, the observed matrices $\bZ$ and $\bZp$ are viewed as noisy instantiations of $\bX = \Ex[\bZ]$ and $\bXp = \Ex[\bZp]$, which represent the matrices of latent expected potential outcomes, which are a function of the latent time and unit factors.
+Put differently, the observed matrices $\bZ$ and $\bZp$ are viewed as noisy instantiations of $\bX = \Ex[\bZ]$ and $\bXp = \Ex[\bZp]$, where $\bX, \bXp$ are low-rank matrices.
+They represent the matrices of latent expected potential outcomes, which are a function of the latent time and unit factors.
 Since $\bhbeta$ is learned using $\bZ$ not $\bX$, synthetic controls is an instance of error-in-variables regression.

+\begin{remark} [Clarifying MCAR entries] As described in Section~\ref{sec:setup_eiv_regression}, we allow the entries in $\bZ$ and $\bZp$ to be missing completely at random (MCAR).
+We emphasize that these missing elements do {\em not} correspond to our counterfactual estimands of interest.
+Readers who find the MCAR setting to be implausible can proceed with the balanced panel data setting in mind. \end{remark}